nevinshine/systems-security-foundations/README.md

 # 100 Days of DevSecOps
-**description:** "Building a hardened Linux environment, security tools, and automation scripts from scratch."
+Building a hardened Linux environment, security tools, and automation scripts from scratch.
 ---

 > **Goal:** Building a hardened Linux environment, security tools, and automation scripts from scratch.